 Dresden under water withdrawal ban: heat and drought strike!

-A look at the waters
+A view of the waters